 Pledging shows that we have moved from FAITH in God to TRUST in God.
 We trust God to help us meet our pledge to His church AND to provide for our personal needs.

-Pledges are the source of information for FPC’s budget.
-They help your Session to make responsible financial decisions about the people and programs that bring the good news of Jesus Christ to us and to our neighbors.
+Pledges are an important source of information for FPC’s budget.
+They help your Session make responsible financial decisions about the people and programs that bring the good news of Jesus Christ to us and to our neighbors.

 “Each of you must bring a gift in proportion to the way the Lord your God has blessed you.” – Deuteronomy 16:17